-Despite our tour being at the crack of dawn and super tired.
-My eye balls instead of happily staring at the back of my eye lids, were glued to the window mesmerized by the view.
+Despite our tour beginning at the crack of dawn and super tired.
+My eyeballs instead of happily staring at the back of my eyelids were glued to the window mesmerized by the view.

-First stop on the tour were the salt mines, located in Obersalzberg.
+The first stop on the tour was the salt mines, located in Obersalzberg.
 The salt mines sat below the site of Hilter’s historical retreat.
-Once you get to the salt mines you get to put on fancy overalls or traditional mining clothes and descend via a choo choo train into the underground world of salt.
-These mines are as old as 450 years and still produce salt today, as you descend further into the mountain you learn about the history of salt (if you lick the wall they even taste like salt) and at the end of the tour you get to slide down a slide.
+Once you get to the salt mines you get to put on fancy overalls or traditional mining clothes and descend via a choo-choo train into the underground world of salt.
+These mines are as old as 450 years and still produce salt today, as you descend further into the mountain you learn about the history of salt (if you lick the wall they even taste like salt) and at the end of the tour, you get to slide down a slide.